dd32/td-gh-ex/README.txt

 == Changelog ==

+#### 1.0.94
+* Fix Home Page Slider do_shortcode not working
+* Header fix - To work with Savant child theme
+* Updated the language .pot file
+Premium: Added setting to change Side Social Links design - Square or Round

 #### 1.0.93
 * Fixed CSS handle names to work with Child Theme
 * Fixed uri functions to work with Child Theme